Billaferd/QuantumNexus/Deck Creation Guide.md

 Quantum Nexus has specific rules for building decks:

 *   **Deck Size:** Your deck must contain exactly 200 CP.
 This ensures a balanced game and prevents players from overwhelming opponents with too many powerful cards.
 *   **Mission Cards:** You can include up to six mission cards, and the total domain points across all your mission cards must equal exactly 6.
 Additionally, no single domain can have more than 4 points.
-The total CP of all of your Mission Cards is the amount of CP available each turn.
+The total CP of all of your Mission Cards is the amount of CP available to the player each turn.
 *   **Leader Limit:** Only one Leader unit is allowed per quadrant, and the total CP of all Leader units in your deck cannot exceed 25.
+Leader suits are played just like other units and their CP also counts towards the 200 point limit.
 *   **Domain Alignment:** The domain points on each unit card must match or be lower than the corresponding values on your chosen mission cards.
 For example, if a mission card requires 2 Technology points, your deck can only include unit cards with 2 or fewer Technology points.
 *   **Duplicate Limits:** Each card has a duplicate limit.
 You cannot exceed this limit in your deck.

 ## **Step-by-Step Deck Creation Process**

+** Note: ** these steps are presented sequentially for ease of understanding. generally though these steps are more fluid and considered simultaneously.

 1.  **Choose a Faction:**  Select a faction based on its playstyle and card synergies.
 2.  **Select Mission Cards:** Choose up to six mission cards that represent your objectives and offer desirable passive effects or abilities.
 Ensure that the total domain points across the mission cards equal 6 and no single domain has more than 4 points.